Acatsama0871/FE-595-Final-Web/README.md

 # FE-595-Final-Web
-This is github repo for the trading strategy illustration website:
+This is github repository for the trading strategy illustration website:
 [http://18.217.125.148:8000](http://18.217.125.148:8000) and it is part of our [FE595 Final Project](https://github.com/Acatsama0871/FE-595-Final).
 Please follow the link to see full description.